Background and Challenge

 - Acting as a liaison between management and additional external PE advisors

-At the conclusion of the 100-day program, L.E.K. provided a seamless handoff of all projects to the company’s management team.
+At the conclusion of the 100-day program, we provided a seamless handoff of all projects to the company’s management team.
 Today, the pharmaceutical company’s executive leadership is using the planning and operational guidelines outlined in the 100-day plan to shape long-term strategic programs.
-Senior company executives also drew from L.E.K.’s business management recommendations to foster a more strategic, creative, and free-thinking culture throughout the organization via improvements in internal communications, organizational development, and human resources.
+Senior company executives also drew from our business management recommendations to foster a more strategic, creative, and free-thinking culture throughout the organization via improvements in internal communications, organizational development, and human resources.